• Change Your Currency

 Where in Hanoi do expats mostly reside?

-Spoken languages in Vietnam?
+What languages are spoken in Vietnam?

-Is Vietnam a safe country to visit or live in
+Is Vietnam a safe country to visit or live in?

 Cost living in Vietnam?